GravityKit/GravityView/readme.txt

 * Fixed: Tooltip title text of the field and widget "gear" icon
 * Move `GravityView_Admin_View_Item`, `GravityView_Admin_View_Field`, and `GravityView_Admin_View_Widget` to their own files
+* Added deprecation notices for methods that haven't been used since Version 1.2!

 = 1.17.2 on August 9, 2016 =